frankheat/offsecnotes/Android/Analysis and reversing/network interception.md

 **Requirement**: rooted device.

-* Rooted physical device
+* Rooted physical device.
-* Rooted emulator
+* Rooted emulator.
-* Android Virtual Device (AVD) using non Google Play Store emulator image (If you need it you could [root it](https://8ksec.io/rooting-an-android-emulator-for-mobile-security-testing/))
+* Android Virtual Device (AVD) using non Google Play Store emulator image (If you need it you could [root it](https://8ksec.io/rooting-an-android-emulator-for-mobile-security-testing/)).

 <details>
 <summary>Install system certificate guide (temporary)</summary>

 This method use a **temporary RAM-based filesystem** (tmpfs) to override the system certificate directory in memory without actually modifying the read-only system image.

-1. Export certificate in DER format from Burp Suite
+1. Export certificate in DER format from Burp Suite.
 2. By default, all Android system certificates are in PEM format.
 While Android can handle certificates in DER format, I recommend converting them to PEM to ensure broader compatibility.
 Some libraries may behave inconsistently with DER certificates.
 For example, I've observed that Flutter applications fail to work properly with DER-formatted certificates.
 In this step, you'll convert the certificate from **DER to PEM** format and rename it using its subject hash.